apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 ## Community Notification

-Once the release is made available, the following procedure may be observed:
+Once the security release is made available, the following procedure may be observed:

 - Community members [are notified](/cas/Mailing-Lists.html) about the release availability.
 - The notification message SHOULD discuss: